 Ebike Hire, Tour, Sales and Servicing shop in Rye, East Sussex.
 Great fun for kids from 14yrs.
 Hourly, half day … more

 New for 2022 we offer the 1 hour Seal Safari boat trip from Rye Harbour.
-The trip takes you 8 … more
+The trip takes you 8 miles up the coast towards Hastings.
+When we arrive at Seal bay you have 15-20 mins floating amongst the Seals. … more